You can find answers to common questions here.

-- Connect the new PD 688 to the desired network, e.g. IP
+- Connect the new PD 688 to your chosen network, for example, IP.

-- Add a visualization for the Configurator (PD_3184-nn - View_for_Configurator) as a Guest view for the new PD 688
+- Add a visualization for the Configurator (PD_3184-xx – View_for_Configurator) as a Guest view for the new PD 688.

-- Download the Customware to the PD 688 and see that the download screen appears on the PD 688
+- Download the Customware to the PD 688 and see that the download screen shows on the PD 688.

-- Copy the ‘Output’ folder from the project folder in your VIGO6 library to a SD card.
-The ‘Output’ folder must be placed in the root of the SD card and the name shall be ‘Output’.
+- Copy the ‘Output’ folder from the project folder in your VIGO6 library to an SD card.
+You have to place the ‘Output’ folder in the root of the SD card with the name ‘Output’.

 STEP 3: Use the PD 688 for download